 Christine's latest project, Returning Weather, imaginatively weaves song, spoken word and a stellar group of musicians from diverse disciplines together, creating a multi-dimensional sound-world which blends influences from folk, 20th-century art song and jazz.
 While the live shows expand upon the material with additional spoken word passages and visual effects, the album is a concise collection of nine compositions.
 It charts a journey which is part homecoming, part memoir, inspired by Christine’s return to Ireland after many years abroad and explores themes of finding home, dwelling and landscape, reconnecting with a cultural background, reshaping a sense of identity and belonging.
 The songs are set in the countryside around Frenchpark, Boyle and Ballaghadereen.
 There are many songs of leaving and farewell, this is the music of homecoming and return.
 She was commissioned to write this evocative new song cycle by The Dock Arts Centre, with an Arts Council of Ireland, Music Commissions Award.
 All the words and compositions are by Christine, with the exception of 'Still, Life' which a poem by Eva Salzman set to music by Tobin.

 Christine Tobin grew up in Dublin, later moving to London to attend the Guildhall School of Music & Drama.
 She was an integral part of the London contemporary scene for many years before moving to New York in 2015 where she made a considerable impact on the city’s creative music world.
 She returned to Ireland in 2020.
-The forthcoming March 2023 release of ‘Returning Weather’ will be Christine’s twelfth album under her own name.
+‘Returning Weather’, released in March 2023, was Christine’s twelfth album under her own name.
 In 2012 she won a BASCA British Composer Award for her settings of poems by WB Yeats, ‘Sailing To Byzantium’.
 The following year, her arrangements of Leonard Cohen songs won a Herald Angel Award at the Edinburgh Festival.
 In 2014 she was awarded ‘Jazz Vocalist of the Year’ at the Parliamentary Jazz Awards.
 Earlier in 2008, she won a BBC Jazz Award for ‘Best Vocalist’.
 Aside from her own projects, she has worked and recorded with an array of artists including musicians Django Bates, Billy Hart, Julian Joseph, Kenny Wheeler, Mark Turner, Louis Stewart, Nigel Kennedy, Jean Toussaint, Francesco Turrisi, Ingrid Jensen, poets Paul Muldoon, Eva Salzman, Don Paterson, actor Gabriel Byrne and film director Mike Figgis.
 She has played at major festivals and venues around the world

 "The results are starkly beautiful, veering from abstraction to romanticism to folky minimalism, and Tobin’s voice, filled with humanity and warmth, draws it all together perfectly."